 Table of Contents

-This plugin works in Lightroom 5 and Lightroom 4 (though some features may be missing in older versions of Lightroom).
+This plugin works in Lightroom 5 and Lightroom 4.

 The same download works for both Windows and Mac.
 See the box to the upper right for the download link (in orange) and installation instructions.